Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab1/module1/module1.rst

 You will utilize an instructor provided Cloud Formation Template (CFT) to deploy the required networking in AWS.
 This deployment will be as shown in the diagram above.

-1. Launch the CFT process for creating the VPC and required networking - |VPC-CFT|
+1. Launch the CFT process for creating the VPC and required networking by clicking on this link - |VPC-CFT|
 2. Ensure you are in the ``N. Virginia`` region
 3. At the :guilabel:`Select Template` page, notice that the URL for the template is already entered - select :guilabel:`Next`.
 4. Enter a :guilabel:`Stack name` of ``Student#-VPC-CFT``